MadisonEvans94/Zettelkasten/Postfit User Story.md

 > Prompt:

 I have a target of `1.5` average daily PAL.
-Provide for me a workout plan for the week that will bring me to an average `1.5`.
-Assume that the baseline PAL is `1.2`.
+Provide for me a workout plan for the week such that the workouts have an MET value that will bring me to an daily average PAL value of `1.5`.
+Assume that the sedentary baseline PAL is `1.2`.
 Workouts should be no longer than `90` min.

 > Answer: